Angelica137/mitx600_problem_set_3/README.md

     Oops!
 That letter is not in my word: e_ _ e
     -----------
     Sorry, you ran out of guesses.
 The word was else.

+## To do

+The problem set required submission without wrappers.
+Redesign the solution to use OOD